-The names called aloud at the campus Muster in Reed Arena are primarily those of current students, Aggie relatives of current students, Aggie faculty/staff, and the 50 Year Reunion Class.
-The criteria include other categories and sometimes are changed from year to year; please be sure to see the student Muster Committee's exact wording at tx.ag/criteria.
+The names called aloud at the student Muster in Reed Arena are primarily those of current students, Aggies related to a current student, Aggie faculty/staff and the 50 Year Reunion Class.
+The criteria include other categories and sometimes change from year to year; please be sure to see the student Muster Committee's exact wording at tx.ag/Criteria.
 If your Aggie is eligible, check here to see if they are already on the list to be read in Reed Arena.
-If their name is not there, please contact the student Muster Committee by using the form here or calling (979) 862-1191 to request that the name be added.
+If their name is not there, please contact the student Muster Committee by using the form here or calling 979-862-1191 to request that the name be added.
 A list of all names is displayed, though not called, at the student Muster in Reed Arena.

 Is every Aggie's name called aloud somewhere?